The OH Masers Towards IRAS 19092+0841: Discussion

-It is unclear whether the water and class II methanol masers at 6.7 MHz and indeed the IRAS and MSX source are associated with another source (may be consist with the other object to the north in the 2MASS [figure \ref{fig:pos}]) or associated with the driving source.
-The peak velocities and velocity ranges of these other maser types are slightly different from that of OH masers.
-The water maser emission peak is centred at V $=$ 57.32~km~\s\ according to Palla et al. (2001, with a channel reso. of 0.66~km~\s).
-This indicates that it is likely not tracing the same regions as the OH maser emission.
-The position of the IRAS and MSX is offset from the OH masers by $\simeq$ 0.5 pc.
-High angular resolution observations of these tracers are needed to detect their positions and what they are trace.
+It is unclear whether the water and class II methanol masers at 6.7 MHz are associated with another source or associated with the driving source.
+The peak velocities and velocity ranges of these other maser types are slightly different from those of 1.6-GHz OH masers.
+The water maser emission peak is centered at V $=$ 57.32~km~\s\ according to Palla et al. \cite{palla91} single-dish observations, while the 6.7 GHz methanol maser emission peak is centered at V $=$ 55~km~\s\ (Pandian et al. \citealp{pandian11}).
+High angular resolution observations of the water maser emission are needed in order to compare its location with respect to the other maser species in the region and infer what it traces.